 And here’s what it looks like now.

 I love the sea salt color.
-I think it looks great with our white trim and bedding, cream headboard, carpet, and our dark wood nightstands and dresser.
+It’s one of my favorite paint color choices I think we have made in our home.
+It looks great with our white trim and bedding, cream headboard, carpet, and our dark wood nightstands and dresser.

-I’m obviously going to have to change the decorative accents in the room to round out the color scheme.
+I’m obviously going to have to change the decorative accents in the room to round out the color scheme, but one thing at a time.

 Like I said, new accents are in order.
 But doesn’t the dresser look good with the painted Sea Salt walls?

 I’m still debating on what accent colors I want to use, so leave any suggestions below.

 At this point, I need to get new curtains, curtain rod (I’m raising that baby up higher), lamps, accent pillows, wall art, and some decorative accents.

 I like how airy and serene the Sherwin Williams Sea Salt looks with our cream headboard and white bedding.